RDorville/EP1000/14_InputDevices.md

 - Sensor data
     + Real environment data is analog by nature.
 It may be some physical element e.g. temperature, distance
     + A sensor converts this data into an **equivalent** electrical signal/voltage that is sent to the computer processor.
-    + The computer processor has to read this electrical signal and convert it into an understansable value.
+    + The computer processor has to read this electrical signal and convert it into an understandable value.
     - Analog signals
         - most common type of sensor data
         - requires conversion to a digital value, usually with an ADC